Jomar2000/Jomar2000/README.md

 Hi there 👋

-I'm Jomar, a IT Specialist based on Manila.
+I'm Jomar, an IT Specialist based in Manila.
 I want to deliver solutions that enhance productivity and reduce manual processes.

-My main tech stack is PHP, Vanilla JS and SQL.
+My main tech stack are PHP, Vanilla JS and SQL.
 My favorite tools when developing web applications are VS Code, Trello and Figma.

 I've got a lot of pinned projects, but my favorite is HRIS.
-I used to love Network Engineering, but I do love programming now.
+I used to love Network Engineering, but I love programming more.

 Fun Facts:
 - I have 3 Cats.
-- Onepiece and Naruto is my Favorite anime.
+- Onepiece and Naruto are my Favorite anime.
-- My Hobby is: Basketball, Badmiton and Yugioh Card Game.
+- My hobby is: Basketball, Badminton and Yugi-oh Card Game.
 - I'm not into sweets.
 <!--
 **Jomar2000/Jomar2000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.